-Administration: I have acted as Postgraduate Recruitment Officer for the Department of Classics for several years.
-I have also acted as the Department's Undergraduate Admissions Officer and am currently Director of Postgraduate Studies for the School of Humanities.
-From August 2013, I am Head of Taught Postgraduate Courses for the Faculty of Arts.
+In the past, I have acted as Postgraduate Recruitment Officer and Undergraduate Admissions Officer for the Department of Classics.
+I was Director of Postgraduate Studies for the School of Humanities (both PGT and PGR) from 2012-2015, and Head of Taught Postgraduate Courses for the Faculty of Arts from 2013-2015.

-I am a member of the British School at Rome's Faculty of Archaeology, History and Letters, and Editor of the Papers of the British School at Rome.
+Throughout my career, I have been warmly supported by the British School at Rome, where I have carried out a great deal of my research and to which I owe a great debt.
+I am currently a member of the BSR's Faculty of Archaeology, History and Letters, and Editor of the Papers of the British School at Rome.
 I am also a member of the Classical Association Journals Board, which oversees Classical Quarterly, Classical Review and Greece & Rome.

 My teaching at Undergraduate and Masters level engages principally with ancient history and visual culture, particularly that of late Republican and early Imperial Rome.
 I have convened modules on Roman religion and early Rome, as well as the role of Classics in modern popular culture.
 In 2012, I taught a new module on 'Colour and culture in the Mediterranean world', which is based on the work of my first book and explores the role and significance of colour perception in Greco-Roman culture.
-I have also convened and taught key first-year and second-year modules on the Roman world, classics and popular culture, and the Extended Source Study.
+I have also convened and taught key first-year and second-year modules on the Roman world, classics and popular culture, and the Extended Source Study, as well as a new module on Studying Classical Scholarship.
 I am also trained in advanced Latin and Greek language and literature and have taught both at all levels.

 I am able to supervise research students in most areas of Republican or early imperial Roman social, cultural and political history, on Roman religion, as well as aspects of ancient perception, and certain themes within the reception of classical antiquity in modern European culture.
-I am currently supervising one research student on the Roman Republican censorship.
+I am currently supervising three research students: one on the Roman Republican censorship, one on trees in the history and culture of Roman Italy, and one (from September 2015) on the senses and the female body in ancient Rome.
 I have previously supervised four research students who completed their PhDs on 'Pollution in Roman religion' (awarded 2011), 'Roman female suicide' (awarded 2011), 'Approaches to healing in Roman Egypt' (awarded 2011) and 'Clothing and society in late antiquity' (awarded 2013).